Ulumusu/PWR-Average-Calcularor/README.md

 # How to install??

 1. Just use git clone or download zip folder
-2. Use pip to install PyQt5 - pip install PyQt5
+2. Use pip to install PyQt5

+   >pip install PyQt5

 3. Run 1_WindowResolution.py

 # Project image